 Some medications for bipolar disorder, such as carbamazepine (Tegretol), can affect how birth control pills work because they increase the production of liver enzymes.

-While there are clear reasons for some differences in treatment, some experts in Sweden have suggested that gender bias may lead to other disparities.
+While there are clear reasons for some differences in treatment, some experts in Sweden suggest that gender bias may lead to other disparities.

 In some cases, medications can worsen or trigger symptoms of bipolar disorder.
 For example, treating postpartum depression with antidepressants

-It is crucial for a person and their doctor to weigh the risk of symptoms with the risk of adverse effects when developing a treatment plan.
-This may change before, during, and after pregnancy.
+A person and their doctor can weigh the risk of symptoms with the risk of adverse effects when developing a treatment plan.
+A treatment plan may change before, during, and after pregnancy.

-For a person with severe symptoms, a doctor may recommend ECT, but
+For a person with severe symptoms, a doctor may recommend ECT.
+However, experts typically

-Anyone with bipolar disorder who is considering pregnancy or pregnant should speak with their healthcare team, especially if bipolar symptoms are present.
+Anyone with bipolar disorder who is pregnant or considering becoming pregnant should speak with their healthcare team to get support, especially if bipolar symptoms are present.

 Bipolar disorder affects females and males at equal rates.
-However, the characteristics and the effects of the condition can be different for females, who are more likely to experience depressive symptoms and a range of
+However, the symptoms and effects of the condition can differ for females.
+For example, they are more likely to experience depressive symptoms and a range of linked conditions.

-Menstruation, pregnancy, and menopause can all affect bipolar disorder symptoms and the treatment options.
+Menstruation, pregnancy, and menopause can all affect bipolar disorder symptoms and the treatment options as well.

-In addition, females may face additional pressures, especially if they have little support and are otherwise marginalized or underprivileged.
+In addition, females may face additional pressures, especially if they lack support.